-Most insurance plans do not approve hospital admittance prior to the surgery day, therefore, you will be admitted to the hospital the same day of surgery in most cases.
+Most insurance plans do not approve admission to the surgery center prior to the surgery day, therefore, you will be admitted to the surgery center the same day of surgery in all cases.
 At admission, if necessary, additional blood testing might be required.

-Renee Wood, our surgical coordinator, will call you one business day prior to your surgery date and inform you of your arrival time to Moore Regional Hospital Outpatient Registration located on Page Road.
-We do not not assign surgery times for our patients as there are instances where certain surgical procedures take longer than others.
-It is likely that you will wait a period of time between your arrival to the hospital and the start of your surgery.
+Renee Wood, our Surgical coordinator, will call you one business day prior to your surgery date and inform you of your arrival time to Surgery Center of Pinehurst located on Memorial Drive across from Pinehurst Surgical Clinic.
+We do not assign surgery times for our patients as there are instances where certain surgeries may take longer than others.
+It is likely that you will wait a period of time between your arrival to the surgery center and the start of your surgery.
 We advise that you bring a family member or friend to keep you company during this waiting period as well as some reading materials to help in passing the time.
 It is important that we have current, accurate contact information for you in order to facilitate the provision of information in a timely manner.
 Michelle will confirm your current phone number at the time of your pre-surgery appointment and also discuss the best methods of providing your arrival time to you (i.e. telephone vs. email).

 You will find that the pre-medication process begins immediately upon hospital admission.
 We will be administering medications to prevent post-surgical nausea and pain.
 You will then be taken to the preoperative holding area in the operating room.
 This will allow for consultation with the anesthesiologist and starting of the intravenous line.
 At this point a preoperative sedative will be given to you by your anesthesiologist.
 In almost all cases, a spinal anesthetic is administered.
 You will be numb from the waist down.
 Although you may choose to be wide awake or we can sedate you as heavily as you would like so that you are completely relaxed and will not remember anything about the operation.
 This is safer than a general anesthetic and your recovery is more rapid.
 A general anesthetic is used in rare cases.
-As an adjunct to the spinal anesthetic the anesthesiologist will be also utilizing a femoral nerve block when helps with post-operative pain management.
-Once you are sedated, medication is placed in the groin area of the body causing numbness and tingling in your anterior thigh after surgery.